Ultra-high harmonic conversion of a seeded free-electron laser via harmonic optical klystron: Introduction

 \section{Introduction}

-X-ray free-electron lasers (FELs) worldwide \cite{ackermann2007operation,emma2010first,ishikawa2012compact,Allaria:ig5031,kang2017hard,decking2020mhz,prat2020compact} have opened up new frontiers of ultra-fast and ultra-small sciences on the molecular and atomic length scale \cite{RevModPhys.88.015007,HUANG2021100097}.
-Most of these operational facilities are based on the self-amplified spontaneous emission (SASE) mode \cite{kondratenko1980generation,bonifacio1984collective}, where lasing occurs in a single pass of a relativistic electron beam through a long periodic magnetic structure (undulator).
-Starting from the intrinsic electron beam shotnoise, SASE FELs have chaotic temporal profiles and noisy spectra.
-Tremendous efforts have been dedicated into the development of fully coherent FELs.
-The self-seeding scheme \cite{feldhaus1997possible,amann2012demonstration,ratner2015experimental}, which employs an optical monochromator sandwiched by double undulator configuration, purifies the radiation spectra but reserves the SASE power fluctuations.
+X-ray free-electron lasers (FELs) worldwide \cite{ackermann2007operation,emma2010first,ishikawa2012compact,Allaria:ig5031,kang2017hard,decking2020mhz,prat2020compact} have opened up new frontiers of ultra-fast and ultra-small sciences on molecular and atomic length scales \cite{RevModPhys.88.015007,HUANG2021100097}.
+Most of the operational FEL facilities are based on the mode of self-amplified spontaneous emission (SASE)\cite{kondratenko1980generation,bonifacio1984collective}, where lasing happens when an electron beam approaching the speed of light passes through a magnetic structure (undulator).
+Subject to the inherent beam noise, SASE FELs have chaotic temporal profiles and noisy spectra.
+Huge efforts have been made to develop fully coherent FELs.
+The self-seeding scheme \cite{feldhaus1997possible,amann2012demonstration,ratner2015experimental}, which adopts an optical monochromator during the FEL amplification process, purifies the radiation spectra but reserves the SASE power fluctuations.